mendix/docs/content/en/docs/control-center/apps.md

 {{< figure src="/attachments/control-center/apps/column-selection-free-cloud.png" >}}

-The description of these items are as follows:
+The description of the items that you can select are as follows:

 - **AppID**: the unique identifier of the app